grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ## Example

-This example creates a `loki.process` component that extracts the `environment` value from a JSON log line and sets it as a label.
+This example creates a `loki.process` component that extracts the `environment` value from a JSON log line and sets it as a label named 'env'.
 ```river
 loki.process "local" {
   forward_to = [loki.write.onprem.receiver]